The Best Herb Gardening, Farming, and Permaculture Books for Herbalists

 Are you ready to grow your own herbs?
 We’ve compiled a list of brilliant books that will help you start your herb garden, medicinal farm, or permaculture paradise.
 Please note that we don’t receive any compensation for promoting these books—they are simply our personal favorites.

 ACCESSING BOOKS: We recommend purchasing from small and/or BIPOC-owned bookstores whenever possible.
 Here is one list of Black-owned bookstores, many of which offer an online store.
-Some books on this list may be more difficult to find and/or more expensive, since they are offered by smaller publishing houses with smaller print runs.
-To access these books, here are a few suggestions:
+Some books on this list may be more difficult to find and/or be more expensive, since they are offered by smaller publishing houses with smaller print runs.
+For tips on affordably accessing books, visit our Herbal Books Hub.

 The Best Herb Gardening Books